MicrosoftDocs/azure-docs/articles/app-service/environment/app-service-app-service-environment-create-ilb-ase-resourcemanager.md

 ---
 title: Create ILB ASE v1
-description: Create an App Service environment with an internal load balancer (ILB ASE) using ARM templates.
+description: Create an App Service environment with an internal load balancer (ILB ASE).
 This doc is provided only for customers who use the legacy v1 ASE.
 author: stefsch

 ms.assetid: 091decb6-b0de-42a1-9f2f-c18d9b2e67df